All Posts

 Depending on the number of parts and printing volume, investment into a small format 3D printer can break even within months.
 With small format machines, it’s possible to pay for just as much capacity as a business needs and scale production by adding extra units as demand grows.
 Using multiple 3D printers also creates the flexibility to print parts in different materials simultaneously.

 To make managing multiple resin 3D printers easier, Formlabs customers have access to two software platforms.
 Dashboard is a free software platform that helps them monitor their printers and streamline management.
-For added capabilities and advanced management tools, Fleet Control leverages automation to make printer assignment and consumables oversight more efficient.
+For added capabilities and advanced management tools, Fleet Control leverages automation to automatically assign prints and make multi-printer management more efficient.

 Get Started With In-House SLA 3D Printing